 - Clinical: Collected and prepared laboratory samples, and communicated patient vital signs and laboratory results to patients.

-Perhaps you’re applying for a medical assistant job for the first time.
+Perhaps you’re applying for a med assistant job for the first time.
 As such, you may not be able to list skills like “vital signs” and “patient care.”
 Instead, consider listing your transferable skills among your professional experience in such cases.
 List skills like “time management” or “empathy”, which would be valuable traits for a medical assistant position.

 Section 5: Skills/Areas of Expertise